WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sophia-Batchelor/Weekly-Meetings.md

 * 📬 Got back into the Slack so am feeling more in touch with the going-ons! (two accounts though, don't entirely understand why)
 * ✍️ Worked on the citizen science paper with GA

 #### What did you struggle with?
 * Feeling overwhelmed and tired.
 It took most of last week to recharge after the work push as emotional batteries kept getting drained each day.
 * Generally pretty homesick at the moment, the trip to Kew Gardens helped.

 #### What would you like to work on in the next week?
 * Registered Report: turning the pieces of the transfer report and the excess material into an RR submission
   * GOAL: have each section of the "what you need to include" addressed in draft form
 * ❗Fellowship Application❗
   * GOAL: draft done by the **16th**, 3 reviews, submit on **19th**
 * Ethics/IRB Application: draft of IRB submission for the pilot study
   * GOAL: full draft completed by the **24th**

 #### What brought you joy this week?
 * The (NZ) Alpine plant section of Kew Gardens, it reminded me of home so I sat and had ☕ for a while
 * SG's gift of oreos!!
 * Went for a bike ride on the super sunny day last week

 #### Where do you need help from Kirstie?
 * Review of Fellowship Application (500 words), will send through before the **16th**
-* May need a letter of reccomendation but was going to ask M & R first
+* May need a letter of recommendation but was going to ask M & R first
+  * KW: Maybe try MB?
 * ❗Before the **24th**, can you read Section 6 of [this document](https://docs.google.com/document/d/1OhYr5pR88bK9jWxwx4OqFgMCT0Y_koQ6S8EoAVZZegQ/edit?usp=sharing) (the stats section of the transfer report).
   * I trimmed it down massively to stay under word count and feedback on 1) legibility, and 2) correctness would be appreciated.
+  * KW: Interesting exploration!
+Make up some data into a csv file and use it to demonstrate the findings.
+    * I think you're looking at a 2 way repeated measures ANOVA, but I'm not clear on how the covariates come in so that might need some exploration.
+Same with the Bayes for equivalence.

 #### Any other topics
 * JB has been assigned as an examiner
 * Transfer Viva is the 24 September at 12:00
+  * KW: Exciting! 💪

 ## Date: 17 August 2021